saveourtool/diktat/info/guide/guide-chapter-2.md

 The function header comment's content is optional, but not limited to function description, return value, performance constraints, usage, memory conventions, algorithm implementation, reentrant requirements, etc.

 ### <a name="c2.4"></a> 2.4 Code comments

+This section describes the general rules of adding code comments.

-### <a name="r2.4.1"></a> Rule 2.4.1: Add a blank line between the body of the comment and Kdoc tag-blocks.
+#### <a name="r2.4.1"></a> 2.4.1 Add a blank line between the body of the comment and Kdoc tag-blocks.

 It is a good practice to add a blank line between the body of the comment and Kdoc tag-blocks.
 Also, consider the following rules:

-- There must be one space between the comment character and the content of the comment
+1. There must be one space between the comment character and the content of the comment.
-- There must be a newline between a Kdoc andpressiding code
+2. There must be a newline between a Kdoc and presiding code.
-- An empty line should not exist between a Kdoc and the code it is describing.
+3. An empty line should not exist between a Kdoc and the code it is describing.
 You do not need to add a blank line before the first comment in a particular namespace (code block) (for example, between the function declaration and first comment in a function body).

 **Valid Examples:**

 ```kotlin
 /**
  * This is the short overview comment for the example interface.